Music Scholarships: How to apply for a Musical Aptitude place

 In order to ensure equal opportunity for all, the school is unable to take into consideration certificates achieved or references.

 If you would like your child/ward to be considered under this criterion, please complete a Music application.
 The application form will be available online, on this website, in September.
 If you are unable to complete an online application, application forms may be collected from the school during one of the Open Day sessions.
-Your application should be completed by the school closing date of 4:00pm on 26 September 2018.
+The deadline for applications to reach the school was the published closing date of 4:00pm on 26 September 2018.

-Applicants will be invited to sit a multiple choice aural test in music on the morning of Saturday 29 September 2018.
+Applicants are invited to sit a multiple choice aural test in music on the morning of Saturday 29 September 2018.